-All information collected is stored on a data based called Salesforce which is a web based.
-We also keep some hard copy files, such as membership applications, tenant’s details and correspondence and letters we will have received from you.
+Information collected in relation to your personal details are held on our CRM database Salesforce, which is a web based.
+We also keep information on our computer system together with some hard copy files, such as correspondence and letters we will have received from you.

 How we protect the information that we collect

-Hard copy files are locked in fire proof cabinets.
+Hard copy files are held in fire proof cabinets.
 Electronic information is password protected by authorised users.
-Our information is backed up regularly to a server and to the “cloud”
+Our information is backed up regularly to a server.

 Updating your data and marketing preferences